 Contact with TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened – or, if later, within three years of when you first knew about it (or ought to have known about it).
 There is a discretion for those time limits to be extended.

-TPO can be contacted:
+You can contact TPO:

-In writing: 10 South Colonnade, Canary Wharf, E14 4PU Telephone: 0800 917 4487 Website: www.pensions-ombudsman.org.uk (where you can submit an online complaint form)
+In writing: 10 South Colonnade, Canary Wharf, E14 4PU Telephone: 0800 917 4487 Website: www.pensions-ombudsman.org.uk (where you can submit an online complaint form).

 The Pensions Regulator (TPR)